Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Your doctor is the best person to answer your questions.
 He or she can explain what the treatment choices are, how successful they are expected to be, what the risks and side effects may be, and how much it is likely to cost.

 Treatment for cancer is either local or systemic.
-Or you may have both.
+You may have both.
 You may have 1 type of treatment or a combination of treatments.

 Local treatments remove, destroy, or control cancer cells in 1 certain place in the body.
 Surgery and radiation are local treatments.